facebook-pixel

 Tap to Pay built into mobile app (November 2025)No real-time Google Calendar sync (updates every 24 hours)

-How We Reviewed Jobber
+How We Reviewed Jobber?

-• Reviewed every Jobber product update from 2024 through February 2026
+threads and every Jobber product update from 2024-2026.

 Jobber Features: What Works and What Doesn’t